Coral Savary knew she was going to Hell. She learned of that inevitable doom one summer night at the age of six.

 If you were so worried, Coral thought at her, then maybe you shouldn’t have fought so hard to keep me from meeting other kids.

-“Add that to your list of things not to worry about, Mrs. Savary,” the principal said over his shoulder without slowing down.
+“Add that to your list of things not to worry about, Mrs. Savary,” the principal said.
 “We have a very strict zero-tolerance policy, as do all schools in the district.
 Bullying or harassment of any kind is punished by expulsion.
 Some parents insist that it’s overly harsh, but it’s critical to maintain a safe environment to give our children room to grow.”

 “That’s a relief.”